RafaelSolVargas/Vulkan/README.md

 #  **Music 🎧**
-- Play musics from Youtube, Spotify and Deezer links (Albums, Artists, Playlists and Tracks).
+- Play musics from Youtube, Spotify, Deezer, Yandex Music links (Albums, Artists, Playlists and Tracks).
 - Play musics in multiple discord server at the same time.
 - The player contains buttons to shortcut some commands.
 - Support for the new Discord Slash commands.